-These sweet almond and cinnamon cookies - Zimsterne (aka cinnamon stars) - are classic German Christmas cookies.
+German Zimsterne, sweet almond and cinnamon cookies are classic German Christmas cookies.

-You can find star cookies in grocery stores and outdoor Christmas markets throughout Germany and other German-speaking countries like Austria and Switzerland.
+Star cookies are found in grocery stores and outdoor Christmas markets throughout Germany and other German-speaking countries like Austria and Switzerland.

 What are Zimsterne?